PaulMooney/GettingAndCleaningData_Project/README.md

 Run the run_analysis.R script.

 ###Result
-A new comma separated file named output.csv will be created in your working directory which will contain the tidy data set holding the means by subject and activity of all mean and standard deviation in the original data sets.
+A new comma separated file named output.txt will be created in your working directory which will contain the tidy data set holding the means by subject and activity of all mean and standard deviation in the original data sets.